provider image

 7. St. John’s wort

 It’s best to avoid St. John’s wort if you’re taking Nurtec ODT.
 Talk to your prescriber or pharmacist about a safer option.
-And don’t forget to check with your pharmacist about interactions before adding any other supplements to your routine.
+And don’t forget to check with your pharmacist about possible interactions before adding any other supplements to your routine.

 8. Amiodarone and cyclosporine

 It’s OK to take these medications together, but you should wait at least 48 hours between each dose of Nurtec ODT.
-And you may need a different medication to prevent migraines if you’re taking amiodarone or cyclosporine.
+So you may need a different medication to prevent migraines if you’re taking amiodarone or cyclosporine.

 Can you take Nurtec ODT with Tylenol or NSAIDs?